MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine.md

 When using Yarrow as a medicine, exercise caution if you have allergies to Asteraceae family plants.
 Consult a healthcare professional during pregnancy, breastfeeding, and when giving it to children.
 Be mindful of potential medication interactions, blood clotting disorders, and avoid excessive doses.
 Use this herb for short durations, watch for allergic skin reactions, ensure quality sourcing, and consider underlying medical conditions.
 DIY preparations require proper knowledge.
 Be aware of side effects, including digestive upset and dizziness.
 Store this plant safely, educate yourself, and discontinue use if no improvement is seen.

-The following illustration shows the most important precautions of yarrow.
+The following illustration shows the most important precautions you must take when you use yarrow as a medicine.